-- 1. Provision of at least basic sanitation to all communities by 2014. - 2.
-Address and rectify directives issued by Environmental Minister.

-- 3. Transformation of the Municipality into a world-class sanitation service provider. - 4.
-Address the aging infrastructure challenge - 5.
-Ensuring that purified effluent complies with National standards and a sustainable and affordable services be delivered to all.
+- Provision of at least basic sanitation to all communities by 2014. - 2.
+Address and rectify directives issued by Environmental Minister. - 3.
+Transformation of the Municipality into a world-class sanitation service provider. - Address the aging infrastructure challenge Ensuring that purified effluent complies with - Ensuring that purified effluent complies with National standards and a sustainable and affordable services be delivered to all.